TerribleAtCreating/dr-rhythm-editor/README.md

 - open DELTARUNE and load said save file

 # Features
-custom songs can be created, modified and deleted via the chart editor vanilla song list can be restored by deleting songlist.txt
+- custom songs can be created, modified and deleted via the chart editor
+- vanilla song list can be restored by deleting songlist.txt
+- the chart editor provides quick access to auto, normal and hard mode
+- some unused/debug keybinds were restored
 ## A note about stems
 when creating a custom song, you will be asked to provide a "no guitar" stem and a "guitar" stem these can either:
 - be the same file (this will make them mutually exclusive in playthroughs)
-- one file with everything but the guitar, then one file with ONLY the guitar. (this is how stems are intended to work in DELTARUNE) glhf, and happy charting!
+- one file with everything but the guitar, then one file with ONLY the guitar. (this is how stems are intended to work in DELTARUNE)

+glhf, and happy charting!

 PS. original snippets of the vanilla rhythm minigame